 Cornstarch.
 Or cornflour help to provide a light crispy crust without needing to be deep-fried.
 If you're gluten-free, you can opt for arrowroot powder.

 Soy Sauce.
 All-purpose soy sauce is the recommended option for the best flavour.
 You can opt for low-sodium if you choose.
+I don't recommend dark or sweet soy sauce as this will change the flavour.

 Honey.
 A good quality honey will help you here, but you can use whichever variety you wish.
 I wouldn't recommend swapping for maple syrup or agave as this will change the flavour profile.